kumar-abhijeet1202/RecSys/README.md

 # RecSys
-A hybrid movies recommender system whic uses Pearson Correlation Similarity for comparing users and k-means clustering for clustering.
+A hybrid movie recommender system which uses Pearson Correlation Similarity Matrix for comparing users and k-means clustering for classifying movies.